Introduction (for those new to this website):

-Important Note: Many of the measuring cups with painted markings (even the newer ones) have lead or cadmium or other ickies in the paint.
-As a result I avoid anything in my kitchen that has any kind of painted markings.
+Important note: Many measuring cups with painted markings (even the newer ones) have Lead, cadmium, or other ickies in the paint.
+As a result, I avoid anything in my kitchen that has any sort of painted markings.

 - Clear unpainted modern glass or